1 Day Trip In Pontian, Johor

 8 Things To Do In Pontian Johor

 1. Kukup (龟咯渔村)

-Enveloped by mangrove forests, Kukup houses many creatures that you never seen before.
+Enveloped by mangrove forests, Kukup houses many creatures that you never have seen before.
 Most of the villagers work as fishermen or running seafood restaurants and homestay.
-So, many seafood lovers will come over to enjoy a seafood feast especially during weekend.
+So, many seafood lovers will come over to enjoy a seafood feast, especially during the weekend.

 Things to do in Kukup:

 - Have a leisure walk to the largest mangrove island in Malaysia

 - Explore the wonderful fishing kelong in Johor

 - Stay the night at Kukup to enjoy playing mah-jong, playing kong ming lantern and singing karaoke

 Tanjung Piai National Park is truly a paradise for nature lovers.
 Combined the soothing ocean with dense forests, visitors who stay here can enjoy waking up to a calm and wonderful universe, yet sprinkled by the chirping sound of birds.